fizhou/cmpm-121-f25-d3-fiona/PLAN.md

 ### Steps

+- [x] create new interface to assist in making cells global
 - [x] replace logic that uses lat, lng with i, j identifiers
 - [ ] create small helper functions for coordinate conversion
 - [ ] render cells across the entire map